Hurricane Katrina

-Hurricane Katrina was an extremely powerful and catastrophic tropical cyclone that killed 1,392 people and caused damage estimated at $125 billion, particularly in and around the city of New Orleans, in late August 2005.
-It is tied with Hurricane Harvey as being the costliest tropical cyclone in the Atlantic basin.
+Hurricane Katrina was an extremely powerful and catastrophic tropical cyclone that affected the Southeastern United States in late August 2005, particularly in and around the city of New Orleans.
+Katrina became the United States' costliest tropical cyclone, with an estimated $125 billion ($ billion when adjusted for inflation) in damages.
+The hurricane killed 1,392 people, (Note: On January 4, 2023, the NHC updated the Katrina fatality data on the basis of a 2014 report, which reduced the total number from an estimated 1,833 to 1,392.) making it the deadliest American hurricane since the 1928 Okeechobee hurricane.
 Katrina was the twelfth tropical cyclone, the fifth hurricane, the third major hurricane, and the second Category 5 hurricane of the 2005 Atlantic hurricane season.
 It was also the fourth-most intense Atlantic hurricane to make landfall in the contiguous United States, as measured by barometric pressure.